-I look for moments that are un-mistakenly human, those universal emotions we can all relate with.
+I look for moments that are unmistakably human, those universal emotions we can all relate with.
 I am interested in that which is easily felt but so very difficult to portray: the aliveness of the human spirit.
 I observe life unfolding and use the camera to collect those rare glimpses of human grace that can be seen with the naked eye.

 The emotional component found in my work probably derives from my personal history.
 I was raised by my grandmother around chickens, parrots, and a wood-burning stove.
 Growing up in this enchanted environment carved a deeply connective, soft spot in my heart.
 I have been drawn to the photography medium from the time my grandma gifted me my first camera at age ten.
 A small black box that could record life!
 That bright-eyed child wanted little else in life.
 More film please!